-The easiest Parisian Apple Tartlet recipe ever!
+This is the easiest Parisian Apple Tartlet with Burnt Salted Caramel Sauce recipe; EVER!
 Dorie Greenspan of Baking, from my home to yours, hit it right on, again with this easy tart recipe: puff pastry lined with apple chunks, brown sugar and dots of butter, baked to perfection!
 A great recipe to have on hand for when you need an easy dessert in a hurry.

 Jessica of My Baking Heart is the hostess for this week’s Tuesday With Dorie challenge and she picked the perfect Parisian Apple Tartlet.
 As soon as I saw the recipe, I had flash backs to one of our favorite restaurants in Paris, Au Gamin de Paris.
 They have by far the best apple tart I have ever had (little secret I am not a big apple pie fan), it is not overly sweet, the crust is not too flaky and it has a layer of caramel sauce which is so subtle but compliments the apples so incredibly well.
 I knew that this recipe would become our Au Gamin de Paris tart and I was absolutely right!